nutjob-laboratories/merk/README.txt

 # Running MERK on Windows
 **MERK** has a version built with [PyInstaller](https://www.pyinstaller.org/) which you can run without having to install Python or any of the requirements.
 [You can download the current stable release here](!_RELEASE_URL_!).

-To run **MERK**, unzip the file you downloaded to any directory, and double click on `merk.exe` to run the client.
-If you downloaded the installer, double click on `setup.exe` to install **MERK**.
+To run **MERK**, [download](https://www.dropbox.com/scl/fi/fnu5uasoo2dzmzwiferhw/merk-windows-latest.zip?rlkey=9fke2qid0gna4n4zt00v0uhhy&dl=1) and unzip to any directory, and double click on `merk.exe` to run the client.
+If you [downloaded the installer](https://www.dropbox.com/scl/fi/okp7zrjy25p1v3rox00p1/merk_setup.zip?rlkey=ey9f78jqzzp9ldjbqgwikk8uc&dl=1), unzip and double click on `setup.exe` to install **MERK**.
 You can install **MERK** any place you'd like.

 A note: all command-line arguments, as documented below, work on the all versions of **MERK**.

 # Running MERK with Python

 First, make sure that all the [requirements](#python-requirements) are installed.
-Next, download **MERK**.
+Next, [download](https://www.dropbox.com/scl/fi/t8nhn5mnoagclu43fs1pn/merk-latest.zip?rlkey=ghcc5c3955ihn4fijw717di03&dl=1) **MERK**.
 Extract the zipfile to a directory of your choice using your favorite archive/zip program.
 Open a command prompt, navigate to the directory you extracted **MERK** to, and type:

     python merk.py